FRRouting/frr/doc/user/bgp.rst

    This command is only allowed for eBGP peers.

+.. index:: [no] neighbor <A.B.C.D|X:X::X:X|WORD> addpath-tx-all-paths
+.. clicmd:: [no] neighbor <A.B.C.D|X:X::X:X|WORD> addpath-tx-all-paths

+   Configure BGP to send all known paths to neighbor in order to preserve multi path capabilities inside a network.

+.. index:: [no] neighbor <A.B.C.D|X:X::X:X|WORD> addpath-tx-bestpath-per-AS
+.. clicmd:: [no] neighbor <A.B.C.D|X:X::X:X|WORD> addpath-tx-bestpath-per-AS

+   Configure BGP to send best known paths to neighbor in order to preserve multi path capabilities inside a network.

 .. index:: [no] neighbor PEER ttl-security hops NUMBER
 .. clicmd:: [no] neighbor PEER ttl-security hops NUMBER